Major Code BJ1923

 Opportunities Upon Graduation

-Most students graduating from the HTC journalism program will work in the field of journalism, mass communication, PR, or advertising.
+Most students graduating from the program will work in the field of journalism, mass communication, PR, or advertising, and related fields.
 Journalism graduates are often hired into other jobs, as well, due to their general abilities (critical thinking, writing skills, analytical facilities, computer literacy, etc.).
-The bachelor degree in journalism is also a great preparation for graduate school.
+The Bachelor degree in journalism is also a great preparation for graduate school.
 Students may apply for graduate school in journalism or related fields, including law school, business school, and political science.
+HTC Journalism and the E.W.
+Scripps School of Journalism have an outstanding record of post-graduation job placement.